 THANKS FOR SUPPORTING ALL OF THE GREAT ORGANIZATIONS AND NON-PROFITS THAT BENEFIT FROM THE CAROUSEL!

-The carousel is open 12:15 pm to 7pm Sunday to Thursday and 12:15 pm to 8pm Friday and Saturday.
 After Labor Day, and through Columbus Day, the Carousel will be Open on Weekends only!
+(Weather permitting)

 The Magical Charity Carousel is a joint charitable venture of the Madison and Westbrook Lenny & Joe’s Fish Tales